Towards Optimal Compression: Joint Pruning and Quantization: Methodology

-As noted in Section \ref{sec:Related-Work}, navigating this space, such that model performance is retained after compression, is the subject of ongoing research.
-In particular, principled methods derived from the FIM~\cite{theis2018faster,zandonati2022fit} yield high-performing models at low compression rates.
+As noted in Section \ref{sec:Related Work}, searching this space, such that model performance is retained after compression, is the subject of ongoing research.
+In particular, principled methods derived from the Fisher Information~\cite{theis2018faster,zandonati2022fit} yield high-performing models at low compression rates.